From Kill Switch To Bitcoin, 'WannaCry' Showing Signs Of Amateur Flaws

 "So if it detects Russian language on the machine, it actually does not execute and deletes itself," he said.

 WannaCry, in contrast, doesn't seem to be playing geographic favorites that way.
 Two cybersecurity firms now say they've found some technical similarities between the WannaCry ransomware and earlier attacks from hackers in North Korea, though they're not calling the clues proof that North Korea is behind the worldwide attacks.
+Burbage says his company, Flashpoint-Intel, does not see a link between WannaCry and North Korea at this point.

 Levin says if the perpetrators actually live in one of the countries hit hard by this attack — say, Russia — that would be, as he puts it, "an incredibly bad life choice."